sepiphy/php-codesniffer/README.md

 ## Contributing

-Thank you for considering contributing to `xuanquynh/php-codesniffer` package.

-Feel free to submit an issue or a pull request for your expectation.

-All contributions are welcome and accepted via pull requests.
+Please read the [contribution guide](https://seriquynh.com/oss?project=xuanquynh/php-codesniffer) for more information.

 ## License

-The `xuanquynh/php-codesniffer` package is open-sourced software licensed under the [MIT license](LICENSE.md).
+This project is open-sourced software licensed under the [MIT license](LICENSE.md).